 - The goat-antelope, national animal of Bhutan and what one biologist likened to a “bee-stung moose”: the Takin.

-- And the snake-anteater, which rolls up its scaly self and defends against lions: the Pangolin.
+- And the snake-anteater, which rolls up its scaly self and withstands lion attacks: the Pangolin.

 But perhaps the one that suits CTBP best is the Sengi.
 This shrew-like mammal has the trunk of an elephant and the bound of a rabbit.

 Ironically, sengis are classified with elephants, not with shrews and rabbits.
-But I won’t stretch the metaphor further.
-In fact, I may have seen one scamper away earlier while I was out plowing.
+But that’s stretching the metaphor far enough.